 the size of a MPD shall not exceed 100 kbytes, and

 the content referenced by the profilespecific MPD shall only be encoded using the audio and video codecs defined in clause 7.3.1 of the present document.

+The MPD must not contain an XML Document Type Definition (“&lt;!DOCTYPE ...&gt;”)

+If a dynamic MPD is not served with "Cache-Control: no-cache” then terminals may not be able to acquire the updated version.

 E.2.2 Numerical requirements